 For more information on the Australian Labradoodle and there sizes visit the Australian Labradoodle Association of America.

 Crossing these breeds together compliments the Authentic Australian Labradoodle, giving these wonderful dogs a hybrid vigor and a variety of coat types:

-- The Fleece Coat: The ultimate coat that is easily maintained, non-shedding, allergy and asthma friendly.
-This coat is simular to that of an Angora Goat.
+- The Fleece Coat: The ultimate coat that is easily maintained, non-shedding, allergy, and asthma friendly.
+This coat is similar to that of an Angora Goat.

 - The Hair Coat: Anything from flat and straight to curly down the back and possibly wavy with minimal to normal shedding, that is less likely to be allergy and asthma friendly.
-You will usually see this coat in first and second generation (F1 and F1b) American bred Labradoodles, early generations.
+You will usually see this coat in the first and second-generation (F1 and F1b) American bred Labradoodles, early generations.

 The newly formed Australian Cobber Dog (also known as the Australian Labradoodle) registry of Master Dog Breeders and Associates (MDBA), and Authentic Australian Labradoodle Association (ALCA) have been formed to provide a registry to record the Labradoodle, they strive to maintain the soundness and integrity of the breed.